 Bassi Falls Hike

 This moderate 3.6-mile out-and-back trail meanders through towering pines and ends at a majestic cascading waterfall.
-The trailhead starts at Millionaire Camp off of Ice House Road.
+The trailhead starts at Millionaire Camp off of Ice House Road, approximately 27 miles east of the town of Pollock Pines.
 You will reach lower Bassi Falls before you make it to the main falls further along the trail.
 There are some uphill sections, but this trail is very accessible to children and seniors.

 If you are eager to see Bassi Creek from the top of the falls, you can brave the steep (and sometimes slippery) climb up the granite rocks.